learnbyexample/100_page_python_intro/100_page_python_intro.md

 TypeError: unsupported operand type(s) for +: 'int' and 'list'
 ```

-As another exercise, accept one or more numbers as input arguments.
+As another **exercise**, accept one or more numbers as input arguments.
 Calculate and display the following details about the input — sum, product and average.

 ## In-place editing with fileinput